-arts provides a broad foundation and understanding of baking and pastry making, along with independent and critical thinking, analytical and technological, applied problem solving, and effective communication skills, and an appreciation for lifelong learning.
-The program prepares students for entry-level positions such as baker and pastry chef, as well as more advanced levels such as baking and pastry arts researcher, bakeshop supervisor, and owner/operator that come with more experience.
+arts teaches what works in the front and the back of the house and why it works, along with analytical, technological, and effective communication skills, to prepare students for such entry-level positions as baker, pastry chef, caterer, dining services administrator, food researcher, kitchen supervisor, food writer, and more, as well as similar mid-level positions that come with more experience.

 To qualify for the degree, baking and pastry arts majors must successfully complete the entire course of study: four on-campus semesters of about 15 weeks each, plus one externship semester of a minimum of 14 consecutive weeks or 550 hours during which students are employed in the foodservice industry.
-Students need to earn a total of 64 credits for either the culinary arts program or the baking and pastry arts program.
+Students need to earn a total of 64 credits in the program.
 They also need to maintain a cumulative grade point average of at least 2.0 to graduate from the associate degree programs.
 Full-time students can complete the program in 22 months.